sniner/ansible-openvpn-server-role/README.md

-# Setup an OpenVPN server with IPv6 support
+# OpenVPN server with IPv6 support

-This ansible role will install OpenVPN with support for IPv6 inside the tunnel.
+This Ansible role will install OpenVPN with support for IPv6 inside the tunnel.

-Thanks to Niko at [techgrube.de](https://www.techgrube.de/ueber-mich) for his [blog entry on this matter][2].
+Thanks to Niko at [techgrube.de](https://www.techgrube.de/ueber-mich) for his [blog entry][2] on this matter.

 ## Quick start